bradeneast/bradeneast.com/blog/_published/Ditch the white board.md

  - categorize lists by tag
  - tag certain collaborators on a list item that needs their attention

-The list goes on, but next time you're tempted to use a white board, consider a cloud-based tool!
-[Taskade is my favorite](https://www.taskade.com/u/bradeneast/recommend) because of how immediate and personal it feels, but try them all and see what works for you.
-You have lots of options out there, like [Evernote](https://www.evernote.com) or [Google Keep](https://keep.google.com).
-Let me know what you liked best.
+The list goes on, but next time you're tempted to use a white board, consider a cloud-based tool.
+This post isn't sponsored by Taskade, I just prefer it to the other options like [Evernote](https://www.evernote.com) or [Google Keep](https://keep.google.com).
+Try them all and see what works for you.
+Then, let me know what you use for client notes or strategy sessions and why you like it.